Trclark0553/api_testing_demo/README.md

   - Data-driven request validation with diverse input combinations.
   - Clean separation of happy path and error path testing.
 - **API Schema Validation:**
-  - Validates API response structure using **Pydantic** models.
+  - Validates API response structure using both **Pydantic** and **JSONSchema** models.
+  - Demonstates tool flexibility for schem enforcement across Python-based as well as external APIs.
-  - Fails gracefully with detailed Allure report attachments.
+  - Schema failures are logged with detailed messages in the Allure report.
 - **UI Automation Tests (Playwright):**
   - Homepage title verification and navigation tests.
   - Positive and negative form submission scenarios with screenshot attachments.